We take your privacy seriously, and want you to know how Family Link parental supervision works when it’s added to your Google Account.

 - Select the child who will no longer be supervised.

-- Tap Manage Settings Account Info Stop supervision.
+- Tap Controls Account settings Account Info Stop supervision.

-- Follow the instructions on the screen to confirm you understand what removing supervision means.
+- Follow the on-screen instructions to confirm you understand what happens when you stop supervision.

 Without your parent’s help